bigraph-toolkit-suite/bigraphs.bigraph-framework/bigraph-store/README.md

+# Bigraph Store (CDO)

+- provides means to store and load bigraphical models from a CDO server

 Hint: net4j version of CDO Server must match with the maven dependency.
 Otherwise an exception is thrown ala "org.eclipse.net4j.channel.ChannelException: Failed to register channel with peer: Protocol version 37 does not match expected version 34"